Expensify/App/help/travel.md

 - **Hard Approval**: Bookings are automatically canceled if not approved within 24 hours.
 - **Passive Approval**: Managers are notified of out-of-policy travel, but no action is required.

+### Travel Member Roles
+Assign roles to manage travel permissions within Expensify Travel:
+* **Traveler** - Can only book travel for themselves.
+* **Travel Arranger** - Can book travel for themselves and for other workspace members.
+Arrangers can be set to arrange travel for everyone in the workspace or for specific individuals only.
+* **Company Admin** - Can book travel for themselves as well as any other workspace members.
+They can also access administrative features to define travel policies, add or remove users, configure corporate cards as payment methods, view analytics and metrics, and use the Safety feature.

 ## Tutorials

 ### [Book Travel] How do I book a flight, hotel, or car rental?